-So the issue we have as infrastructure managers is how do we express the issues and the risks around the funding of infrastructure and the lifecycle management of infrastructure to our decision makers and our communities when it’s just there and it doesn’t seem to matter?
+So the issue we have as infrastructure asset management professionals is how do we express the issues and the risks around the funding of infrastructure and the lifecycle management of infrastructure to our decision-makers and our communities when it’s just there and it doesn’t seem to matter?

 And clearly our current methods aren’t working as well as they need to and the competition is fierce.
 And the mobile phone companies are particularly creative in the way they sell their goods and services.

 We’re not.
-So, we’re going to have a quick look how you might change that conversation.
+So, we’re going to have a quick look at how you might change that conversation.

 The world needs more infrastructure

 Probably we’re going to start with just the review of what the world needs.
 The world needs a lot more infrastructure.

 During the period 2013-30, again from The Economist here.
 Building on work on by McKinsey Institute—$57 trillion of new infrastructure needed.